Online Training Modules

 Special Covid-19 Price!!

-This new modular distance learning course is available in partnership with Insight Optical Training at a specially discounted rate of £80 per module reduced from £110 to support practices ongoing training during Covid-19.
+This new modular distance learning course is available in partnership with Insight Optical Training at a specially discounted member rate of £80 exc vat per module, £110 exc vat non members.
 You can apply for your first module by clicking on the link below and completing the application form and once payment has been received you can start learning straight away.
 You can apply for the modules regardless of academic background, nationality, age, location, gender, religion or occupation.